allenai/allenact/projects/tutorials/minigrid_tutorial.md

 ## Training pipeline

-The last definition required before training is a training pipeline.
-In this case, we just use a single stage with PPO with linearly decaying learning rate:
+The last definition required before starting to train is a training pipeline.
+In this case, we just use a single PPO stage with linearly decaying learning rate:

 ```python
     @classmethod